open/close all folders

 - Flunky Boss: Big Massif.

-- Hidden Depths: As tour guides of Mount Pajamaja, they feel the need to research parts of the mountain they never knew about beforehand just so that they can provide a greater experience to future tourists.
+- Hidden Depths: As tour guides of Mount Pajamaja, we see them promoting strength and beefiness above all else, but when the hidden treasure cave is discovered, they feel the need to research said part of the mountain they never knew about beforehand just so that they can provide a greater experience to future tourists.
 In other words, they also happen to be scientists who specialize in anything that involves said mountain.